radinkaputri/Zy-mltb/README.md

 ```
 mirror - or /m Mirror
 qbmirror - or /qm Mirror torrent using qBittorrent
-jdmirror - or /jm Mirror using jdownloader
-nzbmirror - or /nm Mirror using sabnzbd
 ytdl - or /y Mirror yt-dlp supported links
 leech - or /l Upload to telegram
 qbleech - or /ql Leech torrent using qBittorrent
-jdleech - or /jl Leech using jdownloader
-nzbleech - or /nl Leech using sabnzbd
 ytdlleech - or /yl Leech yt-dlp supported links
 clone - Copy file/folder to Drive
 count - Count file/folder from GDrive